GoofyNest/HardwareSpoofing/Factory-ASRock.md

 AMIDEWINx64.exe /BP "H510M-HDV/M.2 SE"
 ```

+## Version (/BV)
-> [!IMPORTANT]
+> [!CAUTION]
-> Do not change this unless your motherboard is misidentified or has issues.
+> Do not change this field.
+It typically consists of 22 space characters (0x20) across all ASRock motherboards.
 >
-> This field should match the exact model printed on your motherboard.

-### Version (/BV)
+> This value appears to be intentional and consistent.
 ```

 ```